eProsima/fastdds-visualizer-plugin/docs/rst/developer_manual/installation/sources/linux.rst

 Qt 5.15
 ^^^^^^^

-Qt 5.15 is needed in order to build *DDS Visualizer Plugin*.
+Qt 5.15 is needed in order to build |eplotjuggler|.
 To install this Qt version, refer to `Qt Downloads <https://www.qt.io/download>`_ website.

 .. note::